lld18/Sierraleonertd/docs/source/06OSeMOSYSScenarios.rst

    *Figure 6.7: Simplified visualisation of Scenario 7 for Bumbuna expansion in Sierra Leone*

-The structure of these scenarios, as well as the potential addition of Mini-Grids and Stand-Alone-Systems (SAS) can be seen in the reference energy system (RES) that can be found in subsection A7 of the Annex.
+The structure of these scenarios within the OSeMOSYS model, as well as the potential addition of Mini-Grids and Stand-Alone-Systems (SAS) can be seen in the reference energy system (RES) that can be found in subsection A7 of the Annex.